citelao/sensible/_coffee_shop/2-entreaty.md

 </aside>

-If my guide cannot help you make a prediction---like how safe it is to download an app on public Wi-Fi, for example---please let me know, and I will improve it.
+If my guide cannot help you make a prediction---like how safe it is to download an app on public Wi-Fi---please let me know (with the survey at the bottom of every page), and I will improve it.

 With that, a warning:

 ## A warning

-This content is targeted at most Internet users---to access your bank, online shopping, and Facebook.
+This content is targeted at most Internet users---to access your bank, online shopping, Facebook, etc.

 If you fear censorship or your life may be at risk if you are hacked, it is reasonable to [take other precautions](/help/).